mollgerman/Be-Social/README.md

 # Be Social!
-<h2>Be Social! is a fullstack web appiclation that simulates a social media app.</h2>
+<h2>Be Social! is a fullstack web application that simulates a social media app.</h2>

 <h3>Frameworks and libraries used:</h3>
 <ul>
   <li>React</li>
   <li>JWT</li>